tengcharmaine/tp/docs/DeveloperGuide.md

 This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).

 This project also utilised CoPilot and ChatGPT to assist in the development and documentation process.
+Jayne - I had ChatGPT's assistance for HelpCommand code, documentation and UI edits done by me.

+JiaHui - I used the assistance of Github CoPilot for most of my code.
+I also used the assistance of ChatGPT mainly for documentation, UI edits for my code.

+Drustan - I had Github CoPilot's assistance for most of the code attributed to me.
+Including but not limited to functional code, test code, github workflow files, and documentation.

+Charmaine - I had the assistance of ChatGPT for some of my functional code (other than AddNote Command which was referenced from the tutorial for Remark Command).
+I mainly had assistance in test code, documentation and UI edits done by me.

 --------------------------------------------------------------------------------------------------------------------